department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/accelerated-payments.md

 You must be enrolled in one of these categories:

--	Life science or physical science (not social science)
+-	Life science or physical science
 -	Engineering (all fields)
 -	Mathematics
 -	Engineering and science technology
 -	Computer specialties
--	Engineering, science, and computer management

 **And**, you must certify that you intend to look for employment in one of these industries: